All ingredients are individually packaged, but our central facility

 Place chicken breasts on prepared baking sheet.
-Top each breast with goat cheese-panko mixture.
-Press to coat chicken evenly.
-Roast until well-browned and chicken reaches a minimum internal temperature of 165 degrees, 15-18 minutes.
+Top each chicken breast evenly with goat cheese-panko mixture, pressing gently to adhere.

 Make the Carrot Mash

-Add carrot pieces to boiling water and cook until very tender, 12-15 minutes.
-Drain in a colander and return to pot.
+Add carrot pieces to boiling water and cook until very tender, 15-18 minutes.

 Make the Sauce

 Return pan used to cook potatoes to medium heat and add 1 tsp. olive oil.
 Add garlic to hot pan and cook until fragrant, 30 seconds.

 Add remaining evaporated milk and bring to simmer.
 Stir often until slightly thickened, 3-4 minutes.Remove from burner and swirl in butter and remaining parsley.Plate dish as pictured on front of card, placing sauce on a plate and topping sauce with chicken.
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.